ngjunsiang/laymansguide-src/season11/issue140/issue140.md

 **Issue summary:** Shared memory is easier to implement when a company has control over the designs of both CPU and GPU.

-The story begun in [Issue 138]() is coming to a close soon!
+The story which begun in [Issue 138]() is coming to a close soon!
 Next issue, the curtain falls, the A14 and M1 are released, and Apple (probably) pulls the chip industry in a new direction again.

 ## What I’ll be covering next